OpenKnowledgeMaps/Headstart/doc/README.md

 ## Modules

 Headstart uses the *mediator pattern* (see [Addy Osmani's article](https://addyosmani.com/largescalejavascript/#mediatorpattern)).
-The current implementation has not implemented the mediator pattern completely, yet.
+Current code has implemented the mediator and the channels for basic functionality, but logic has not been moved yet.

 ![architecture](img/headstart_architecture.png "Logo Title Text 1")